alanoursland/tr_xor/reports/abs1/abs1_overview.md

 ## Theoretical Foundation

-This experiment is grounded in the Prototype Surface Learning (PSL) theory, which reinterprets the role of neurons in terms of geometry.
-Rather than acting as simple threshold gates, neurons are seen as surface detectors.
+This experiment is grounded in prototype surface theory, which reinterprets the role of neurons in terms of geometry.
+Rather than acting as simple threshold gates, neurons are hyperplanes that intersect feature prototypes.
 The linear component $Wx + b$ defines a hyperplane in input space.
 The absolute value activation then transforms this into a symmetric distance function: zero on the surface, positive elsewhere.

 Under this interpretation: